lorenzouriel/create-free-dw-and-olap-for-sales-analysis/README.md

 ---
 ---

-# Project Structure and Documentation: Full Business Intelligence Journey
+# Project Structure and Documentation

 ## Installation and Configuration
 #### 1. Clone the repository: